ExpressPlay Admin is a web console for easy administration of your account and service activity.

 Download the Packaging Tools

-The REST API is how your storefront server gets tokens from ExpressPlay.
-Learn about this simple interface in the REST API documentation.
+The Service API is how your storefront server gets tokens from ExpressPlay.
+Learn about this simple interface in the Service API documentation.

 Storefront and ExpressPlay Interaction